jpulse-net/jpulse-framework/docs/dev/work-items.md

 release prep:
 - run tests, and fix issues
-- show me cursor_log.txt update text I can copy & paste (current date: 2025-10-07 20:50)
-- assume release: W-092, v1.1.8
+- assume release: W-093, v1.2.0
-- update deliverables in W-092 to document work done (don't make any other changes to this file)
+- update deliverables in W-093 to document work done (don't make any other changes to this file)
 - update README.md, docs/README.md, docs/CHANGELOG.md, and any other doc in docs/ as needed (don't bump version, I'll do that with bump script)
 - update commit-message.txt, following the same format (don't commit)
+- update cursor_log.txt

 ### Misc